Ulzahk/Gatitos-App/README.md

 ## [English]

 ### Objetive 🎯
-- Build a Deskapp using The Cat API resourser to show random cat pictures and interact with those
+- Build a Deskapp using The Cat API resources to show random cat pictures and interact with those.

 ### Functions 📃
 1. Clicking Ver Gatos will show a random kitty image.